Patrociño Barela: Career

 He found his calling as a carver of sacred objects in 1931.
 He repaired a figure of St Antonio and he later recounted that he knew that someone was going to make 20 dollars from his work and he was promised five.
 Although the five dollars never appeared, Barela realized that his work had value and he continued to make figures.
 He was taken on by the Works Progress Administration working with a horse and cart.
 His carvings were spotted and he was set to do those instead, eventually as part of the Public Works of Art Project.
 Because he was illiterate he was given a sheet filled with squares to which he would add a cross every day to record his work.
 This was in 1935 and eventually his work was exhibited at the Museum of Modern Art but he had no ambition to see the eight objects chosen as part of a Federal Arts Project exhibition there.
 He was lauded by the museum as "the most dramatic discovery" and he was called "discovery of the year" by Time magazine.
 Two other exhibitions of his work in 1939 further established Barela nationally, the San Francisco Golden Gate Exposition and the American Art Today show at the New York World's Fair.

 He was discovered and was regarded almost immediately as a leading artist with his fluid sculptures carved from juniper wood.
-Barela's carvings found willing buyers but Barela was not a willing seller.
-He spent a great deal of time drinking and he would sell his work in small deals.
 He was driven to carve and he chose subjects from the Bible or imaginary subjects which usually had a spiritual nature.